BEND AND SNAP

 Bookend your piece

-Slate your piece with your name, the play that your monologue is from, and who it’s by.
+Slate your piece with your name, the package you will be doing and the song you will be singing.
 Always end your audition with a thank you.

 Directors WANT you to be amazing